rajeshvkothari/oom/README.md

     docker ps -a
     ```

-  - Here we check that status of each container should be UP not Exited.
+  - Here we check the *STATUS* of each Container should be UP.

     ```sh
     e.g: